sorl/aino-utkik/docs/quickstart.rst

 I will describe the main ideas here and if you have the time please look through the :ref:`source code <whoami>`, it is really small.

 Firstly the *handler* for an allowed request is defined as a method that has the same name as the HTTP request method, only lower cased.
 So a GET request will try to call a get method on the class and a POST method a post and so on.
 A method is allowed only if the class has a corresponding lower case named attribute on the class.
 But because not everyone keeps those method names in their head there is an additional attribute in the class that controls if the method should be allowed or not and that is ``methods``.
-By default this is set to ``['GET', 'POST']`` thus allowing only GET and POST.
+By default this is set to ``['GET', 'POST' , 'PUT', 'DELETE']`` thus allowing only GET, POST, PUT and DELETE.
 If you want to allow anything else you first have to add that method name to this list and then create a method with the lower case name on the class.

 So basically you do all your stuff in the handler or conduct it from there, for example ``MyView.get``.
 The handler gets passed any additional arguments that